Buying

 What's the best option?

 If you’re thinking with your head, entry-level techno – which is base-spec by name but not so base-spec by nature – will likely cover all your family requirements.
-And it’s the only one that gets 18-inch alloys, meaning the ride should be slightly softer.
+And it’s the only one that gets 18in alloys, meaning the ride should be slightly softer.

 If you’re thinking with your heart, however (and wanting to impress your friends) there’s only one real option available and that’s top-spec iconic esprit Alpine.
 Yup, for the trick roof.
 Everything else it brings is simply a bonus.